AuroraNemoia/auroranemoia.github.io/pages/pygmalion-linux.md

 | 1.3B  | 4GB   |

-The Pygmalion model is offered in three variations, 1.3 billion, 2.7 billion, and 6 billion parameters respectively.
+The Pygmalion models come in three sizes: 1.3 billion, 2.7 billion, and 6 billion parameters.
+The size of the model determines the amount of VRAM required to run it: 4GB, 6.5GB, and 12GB respectively.
+But keep in mind that you'll need 3-4GB of extra memory for processing and storage.
-These variations reflect the number of parameters present in the model.
-It is important to note that the 1.3 billion variant requires a minimum of 4GB of VRAM, the 2.7 billion variant requires a minimum of 6.5GB of VRAM, and the 6 billion variant requires a minimum of 12GB of VRAM for optimal performance.
-However, it should be noted that an additional 3-4GB of memory is typically required for storage and processing of tokens, bringing the total memory requirements to approximately 8GB, 11GB, and 16GB respectively.

-While the 6 billion variant offers superior performance, it is important to consider the simplicity of running the model locally without the need for Colab and whether the 2.7 billion variant may suffice for your specific needs.
+The 6 billion model offers the best performance, but the 2.7 billion model may be enough for your needs and is easier to run locally without using Colab.
+Keep in mind that models below 6B are currently outdated, and as of now, there aren't any plans to update them, since the focus is solely on 6B.

-For NVIDIA GPU users, the VRAM requirements can be met with ease.
-However, for users with AMD or Intel graphics cards, the situation is slightly different.
-AMD users should ensure their card is compatible with ROCm and supported by High-end RDNA2 (RX 6000) and RDNA3 (RX 7000) cards.
-Unfortunately, Intel card users may encounter difficulties as PyTorch on OpenCL is currently not supported and oneAPI will not offer a solution.
+If you have an NVIDIA GPU, you should be able to meet the VRAM requirements.
+However, if you have an AMD or Intel GPU, things are different.
+AMD users can check if their card is compatible with ROCm and supported by high-end RDNA2 or RDNA3 cards.
+Unfortunately, Intel GPU users may run into issues as PyTorch on OpenCL is not supported.
+In that case, it's best to use a cloud-based solution.
-In such cases, it is recommended to utilize cloud-based solutions.

-You can also run the 6B model on 8GB of VRAM (provided your card supports CUDA or ROCM) by assigning ~12 layers to the model in KAI, however the inference time will be around 50 seconds for 90 tokens.
+You can also run the 6B model on 8GB of VRAM (provided your card supports CUDA or ROCM) by assigning ~12 layers to the model in KAI, however the inference time will be around 50 seconds for 90 tokens, depending on your CPU and system RAM speeds.

 ## Installing Dependencies